Packer Concentration – August 8, 1996

 While this may be the politics of this modern age, it is not the politics of integrity, nor is it the kind of politics which will ensure the survival of this democracy.”

-Producers are being forced to subsidize Ag production with long hours at part and full time jobs, and spending to little time raising their children.
+Producers are being forced to subsidize Ag production with long hours at part and full-time jobs, and spending to little time raising their children.
 Some go so far as to open their private homes to paying guests, to generate additional income.
-Corporate giants keep their hand out, well aware of the resourcefulness of the wealth creating Ag producer.
+Corporate giants keep their hand out, well aware of the resourcefulness of the wealth-creating Ag producer.
 The Corporations own politicians with their contributions.
 The packers were invited to Governor Nelson’s, Beef States Summit.
 They declined, but according to the Federal Election Commission, the three major packers were kind enough to send a hefty campaign contribution to Governor Nelson.
 The meeting was well planned, with the help of the Nebraska Cattlemen’s Assn.
-Important issues were discussed, however at the end of the day, many attendees felt, the issue of packer concentration and price discovery received too little attention.
+Important issues were discussed, however, at the end of the day, many attendees felt, the issue of packer concentration and price discovery received too little attention.
 The packer’s representative, Mr. Patrick Boyles, with the American Meat Institute was on the panel and did an excellent job of confusing the issue and sowing seeds of doubt about the effects of concentration.
 Media reporting also lacked coverage of this most important issue.
 House Ag Committee Chairman, Mr. Pat Roberts, from the big packer state of Kansas, in a televised interview on August 5, 1996, was asked what he thought about the low cattle prices.
-He said, “There is just too many cows.”
+He said, “There are just too many cows.”
 The politicians listen to the cattleman’s representative in Washington, the NCBA.

 The NCBA talks about a dynamic new beef industry and the importance of all industry segments working together.
-This sounds good, and could work, as long as one segment is not a predator, and the structure is from the bottom up, with the capital investing and risk taking producers receiving their just rewards.
+This sounds good and could work, as long as one segment is not a predator, and the structure is from the bottom up, with the capital investing and risk-taking producers receiving their just rewards.

 Callicrate Feedyard, St. Francis, Kansas